Toughrebel4041/WebCrawlZ/README.md

    \_/\_/    \___||_.__/  \____||_|    \__,_|  \_/\_/  |_|/____|
 ```

 WebCrawlZ is a simple and fundamental web crawler tool that scans a website for all anchor (`&lt;a>`) tags and prints their `href` attributes.
 It is built using Python and utilizes the `requests`, `BeautifulSoup`, and `fake-useragent` libraries for web scraping and user agent spoofing.
-Additionally, it uses the `art` library for ASCII art.

 ## Features